-- 1. Utilize a team of dedicated staff organizers, volunteer community inspectors, and youth organizers, to engage and inform stakeholders and residents; - 2.
-Focused outreach on hard-to-reach residents by making meetings ADA accessible, providing Spanish translation, hosting during a range of hours that work best for the community, and by offering child care; - 3.
-Facilitate community participation by prioritizing interactive engagement, including charettes, door-to-door knocking, and surveys; and dotmacracy and social media to reach residents; - 4.
-Engage residents through traditional public workshops and meetings, and leverage existing community meetings, such as public school parent centers.
+- 1. Utilize a team of dedicated staff organizers, volunteer community inspectors, and youth organizers, to engage and inform stakeholders and residents - Focus outreach on hard-to-reach residents by making meetings Americans with Disabilities Act-accessible, providing Spanish translation, hosting during hours that work best for the community, and by offering child care - 3.
+Facilitate community participation by prioritizing interactive engagement, including charettes, door-to-door knocking, and surveys; and sitcky-dot voting and social media to reach residents - 4.
+Engage residents through traditional public workshops and meetings, and leverage existing community meetings, such as public school parent centers